 a proposal for a future meeting, physical or not, with a view to settle the dispute amicably.

-The The Parties shall meet within twenty (20) Working Days after the matter has been referred to them and seek to resolve the dispute.
+The Parties shall meet within twenty (20) Working Days after the matter has been referred to them and seek to resolve the dispute.
 If no agreement is reached or no response received within a period of thirty (30) Working Days from the date of the aforementioned notification, either Party may refer the matter to the senior management of the Parties to resolve the dispute pursuant to paragraph 3.

 The senior representative of each of the Single Allocation Platform and the Registered Participant with authority to resolve the dispute shall meet within twenty (20) Working Days of a request to meet and seek to resolve the dispute.
 If the representatives are unable to resolve the dispute within twenty (20) Working Days of the meeting or such longer time as may be agreed then the dispute shall be determined by arbitration in accordance with paragraph 4.